 Current climate data were based on models for the period of 1980 to 1999.
 Data for the period between 2000 and 2010 was not available for the REA analysis.
-The current RegCM3 data were stored as decadal climate data (i.e. 1980 to 1989 and 1990 to 1999).
-Therefore these data were merged and averaged across all three GCMs to create an output raster for the current period of 1980 to 1999.
+The current RegCM3 data were stored as decadal climate data (i.e., 1980 to 1989 and 1990 to 1999).
+Therefore these data were merged and averaged across all three GCMs to create an output raster for the current period of 1980 to 1999 (Figure C-5-2).

 Future climate data were based on the models for the period of 2050 to 2069.
 The target date for this REA was 2060.
 Because the RegCM3 models were based on decadal periods, a date range encompassing this date was used in the analysis.
-The future RegCM3 data were stored as decadal climate data (i.e. 2050 to 2059 and 2060 to 2069).
-Therefore these data were merged and averaged across all three GCMs to create an output raster for the future period of 2050 to 2069.
+The future RegCM3 data were stored as decadal climate data (i.e., 2050 to 2059 and 2060 to 2069).
+Therefore these data were merged and averaged across all three GCMs to create an output raster for the future period of 2050 to 2069 (Figure C-5-2).

 For both the current and future time periods, climate change analysis was also evaluated based on seasonal data.
 Initially, quarterly seasonal periods were proposed for the climate change analysis.
 PRISM data for the period 1971 to 2000 was acquired for the lower 48 states to understand and document the seasonality of regional climate patterns.
-A finer scale set of figures was also generated for the Northwestern Plains ecoregion.
+A finer scale set of figures was also generated for the Middle Rockies ecoregion.

 Based on the preliminary evaluation of the PRISM climate data and in consideration of the characteristics of temperature and precipitation that are important for the CEs and other CAs, the time periods were revised.
 These time periods are shown in Table C-5-1 and represent four bimonthly seasonal periods within a year as well as a four-month winter snow season and an annual period to supply a context for between seasonal changes.
-The bimonthly periods were developed in consideration of transitional periods where changes in temperature and precipitation are more critical to plants and animal species within the ecoregion.
-Under current climatic conditions, many mule deer and elk populations migrate seasonally between higher elevation summer ranges and lower elevation winter ranges, often occupying midelevation transitional range.
+Additionally, for the Middle Rockies ecoregion, snow water equivalent (SWE) for the month of April was analyzed as a surrogate variable to approximate late winter changes in snow pack depth.
+The bimonthly periods were developed in consideration of transitional periods where changes in temperature and precipitation are more critical to plants and animal species within this ecoregion.
+For example, increasing temperatures in March due to climate change would reduce the amount of spring snow cover, an important habitat criteria for the wolverine.
+Under current climatic conditions, many mule deer and elk populations migrate seasonally between higher elevation summer ranges and lower elevation winter ranges, often occupying mid-elevation transitional range.
 Increases in snowfall during winter months or migration periods would restrict movement, foraging, and forage availability and quality (deVos and McKinney 2007).
 The infestation level of the pine bark beetle is traditionally kept in check by annual die-offs caused by cold weather.
 The onset of warmer temperatures during winter in the region has resulted in increases in beetle breeding and subsequently the beetles have caused unprecedented damage to the region's mature stands of pine, especially Lodgepole pine (Barrera 2009).

-For each time period, monthly data were merged by time period and averaged to create pertinent current and future output models.
+For each time period, monthly data were merged by time period and averaged to create pertinent current and future output models (Figure C-5-2).
 Annual data were also analyzed for temperature and precipitation to create a useful overall model for comparison against similar climate models (e.g., PRISM) as discussed in Section 3.2.
 Additionally, this provided some relative context for the bimonthly data comparison.